 Priorities are assigned to the connected loads (1: high, 12: low).
 If the input (Gpwr) in combination with (Spwr) is indicating available excess energy, the energy manager will switch as many loads on as possible, starting with the highest priority.

-Digital Loads where the Switch On Power is greater than or equal to the maximum Power will be switched off again, when the excess energy is below the maximum Power of the load.
+Digital Loads where the Switch On Power is greater than or equal to the rated power will be switched off again, when the excess energy is below the rated power of the load.

-Digital Loads where the Switch On Power is less than the maximum Power will be switched off again, when the imported grid power exceeds the difference between Switch-on and maximum power.
+Digital Loads where the Switch On Power is less than the rated power will be switched off again, when the imported grid power exceeds the difference between Switch-on and rated power.
 This can be used for loads where it is acceptable that power is imported from the grid or drawn from the energy storage.

 Analog loads will be switched off again when there the available excess energy is below the Switch-on power.